-ITDP has long advocated at the international level to strengthen political will to address climate change and to increase development finance for sustainable transport.
+ITDP has long advocated at the international level to strengthen political will to address climate change, accelerate sustainable development, and increase development finance for low-carbon and equitable transport.
 In decades of work at the international policy level, ITDP has leveraged hundreds of billions of dollars away from building more roads and towards transport, cycling, and walking infrastructure in the global south ITDP’s work focuses on implementation of the Paris Agreement in 2020, the continued development of the Sustainable Development Goals (SDGs) and its system of indicators, and preparations for marking the 10-year anniversary of the $175 billion commitment to sustainable transport from the multilateral development banks (MDBs) at the Rio+20 Conference in 2012.

 Sign up for updates on our projects, events and publications.SIGN UP